Local Control and Accountability Plan (LCAP)

 Stage 1 - Consulting with Community

 The LCAP PAC meets monthly to review progress data, collect input, and advise the board on potential LCAP changes.
-A final annual update from the prior year will be presented to the board and posted on-line in October.
-In the fall, input will be solicited from all stakeholders, especially in areas of need reflected in the annual update.
-The committee will work collaboratively with staff to identify additions or revisions to the current LCAP.
+In the fall, input will be solicited from all stakeholders, focusing on areas of greatest progress, need, and ideas for continuous improvement.
+The committee works collaboratively with staff to identify additions or revisions in the development of the new LCAP.

 In late winter the committee will review all feedback received and draft revisions to the LCAP.
 That draft will be shared with stakeholder groups and the community at large for feedback.

 In the spring, staff and the LCAP PAC will review feedback on the draft and make final revisions as needed.
 The final draft will be posted on-line prior to the public hearing in early June.